 To put it simply, the question is mindless pursuit of money or happiness?

-The world happiness report and the rest of the world is going in the direction of a happiness which is guided by money and monetary pursuits, while on the other hand, the example of Bhutan is an aberration to that rule.
+The world happiness report and the rest of the world is going in the direction of a happiness guided by money and monetary pursuits, while on the other hand, the example of Bhutan is an aberration to that rule.
 Bhutan wants happiness over money and looks at the pursuit of money opposite to the pursuit of happiness.
 Therefore, it wants to preserve its ecology over creating more factories and economic progress.

 As I finish this piece, I hope that Bhutan and its people are truly happy and that they can show the world one day that mindless pursuit of money does not lead to happiness.
 What Bhutan is doing with GNP is Utopian and as a writer on happiness who despises the materialistic life, I hope they succeed in finding happiness and show the world the way they know.